Simple Wills and Advance Directives

 Property that cannot pass by operation of law or by contract upon a decedent’s death must be administered through a probate proceeding.
 Probate is the process of formally distributing a decedent’s assets that do not pass by operation of law or by contract.
 A will allows a decedent to direct how their probate property is distributed.
 Although there are many different types of wills, “simple wills” are generally appropriate where: 1) a decedent’s estate is below the federal estate tax exemption level; 2) there is no need to create trusts; and 3) there are not other relatively complicated issues which require more detailed planning.

 1. No Federal Estate Tax.
-The federal estate tax exemption level is $2 million per person in 2008; this amount rises to $3.5 million per person in 2009.
+The federal estate tax exemption level is $11.7 million per person in 2021.
 All property held by the decedent at the decedent’s death is considered for federal estate tax purposes, including non-probate assets such as property held in joint tenancy, life insurance death benefits, and retirement accounts.
 If an unmarried individual or married couple’s cumulative assets are below the federal estate tax exemption level, a simple will may be appropriate.

 2. No Need For A Trust.
 A trust may be appropriate where, for instance, an individual has minor children or other beneficiaries to whom they do not want to leave property outright, the individual holds out-of-state property, or the individual desires privacy in the administration of their estate.
 If none of these conditions apply, a simple will may be appropriate.